 The projection of algo-trading was by sequential processing, but the application of parallel computing and neural networking is a promising step.
 Processing via several nodes, as is in machine learning, with several inputs and outputs perfectly aligns with parallel computing.
 Thus, it is more likely to be parallel instead of sequential.

 The efficiency of the trading solutions will naturally increase with more data and, as a result, create a more efficient market.
-The data harvested will also be an advantage for machine learning.
+The data harvested will also be an advantage for machine learning solutions.

 Both trading approaches are fit for automation by AI.
 Most trading platforms are autonomous already, but there is always room for improvement.
 For instance, systems that analyze business information in the form of news will be a great trading tool.